- Former Member of the Congressional Progressive Caucus

 Farr was one of 27 Members of Congress to co-sponsor H. Res.
 333, which Rep. Dennis Kucinich introduced on April 24, 2007.
 This bill set forth articles of impeachment against Vice President Dick Cheney, for having “purposely manipulated the intelligence process” to “deceive” American citizens and Congress alike “about a threat of Iraqi weapons of mass destruction, and about an alleged relationship between Iraq and al Qaeda, to justify the use of the U.S. Armed Forces against Iraq in a manner damaging to U.S. national security interests.”

-On January 27, 2010, Farr was one of 54 Members of Congress who signed a letter addressed to Barack Obama, calling on the President to use diplomatic pressure to end Israel’s blockade of Gaza – a blockade which had been imposed in order to prevent the importation of weaponry from Iran and Syria.
+On January 27, 2010, Farr was one of 54 Members of Congress who signed a letter asking President Barack Obama to use diplomatic pressure to end Israel’s blockade of Gaza—a blockade which had been imposed in order to prevent the importation of weaponry from Iran and Syria.

 Farr was a member of the Congressional Progressive Caucus in the House of Representatives.
 Americans for Democratic Action consistently rated his voting record as 95 to 100 percent on the left side of legislation.
 For an overview of Farr’s voting record on key pieces of legislation, click here.